 Is Pullman Sydney Penrith worth the hype?

 The new Pullman Penrith Hotel, the town’s first 5-star hotel, has been hyped as a gamechanger for the Western Sydney town known more for its NRL team than fine dining and luxury.
-Ellen Hill was one of the first guests to stay over and dine in Marcel Restaurant, so we asked her to share a detailed review.
+Ellen Hill was one of the first guests to stay over and dine in Marcel Restaurant, so we asked her to share her detailed review.

 This page contains affiliate links.
 You can find our full disclosure policy here.